Appdynamics/health_rule_generator/README.md

 ## Runtime

-See each PS1 File for run example, makeall_gen will run all other files sequentially in the instance that everything is to be ran (most likely scenario)
+See each PS1 File for run example, `makeall_gen.ps1` will run all other files sequentially in the instance that everything is to be ran

 ## ConfigMyApp Commands Used In Testing
 ### Get ConfigMyApp